ELC/BuzzCache/pages/technology___CICD___GitlabCICD.md

-- GitLab CI/CD configurations are defined using YAML, a human-readable data serialization format.
-The configurations can execute shell scripts, which can be written in various scripting languages like Bash, Python, etc.
+- GitLab CI/CD configurations are defined using [[technology/language/YAML]] , a human-readable data serialization format.
+The configurations can execute shell scripts, which can be written in various scripting languages like [[technology/language/Bash]] , [[technology/language/python]] , etc.